Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 • Pros: comfortable; supports skin calm; fits well in maintenance.

-• Difference in effect: has a supportive and constructive effect; often as part of a plan.
+• Difference in effect: has a supportive and constructive effect; often as part or a plan.

 6) Microneedling / RF (structural skin improvement in a process)